jamiedraws/Slide/readme.md

 This allows graceful degradation for our carousel whenever a user has JavaScript disabled in their browser and hides any links/buttons that would only work if JavaScript is enabled.

+> As a user-experience best practice, never offer the user any feature they cannot use.

 ### JavaScript

-Let's request the `slide.js` script into our HTML file.
-The script is not a critical resource so we can add the `<script>` at the bottom of the HTML document.
+Let's request the `slide.js` script into our HTML document.
+The script is not a critical resource so we can add the `<script>` at the bottom of the document.

 Secondly, let's request the `slide.thumbnails.js` script into the HTML document.
 Add the script right after the `slide.js` script.

 Finally, let's create a new JavaScript file and add to the HTML document.
-You can name this file whatever you'd like - for this tutorial, I'm going to name it `my-carousel.js`.
+You can name this file whatever you'd like - for this example, let's name it `my-carousel.js`.

 ```html
 <script defer src="slide/js/slide.js"></script>